AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 ## Required Effect Packages/Add-ons

-Below is the exact list of .fx files required by this preset, as referenced in the preset's Techniques. **These effect packages can be installed during the standard setup/installation wizard for ReShade.** Ensure these files are present in your ReShade `Shaders` folder:
+Below is the exact list of .fx files and .addon files required by this preset, as referenced in the preset's Techniques (.fx files) and referenced by all ReShade add-ons currently in use. **These effect packages and add-ons can be installed during the standard setup/installation wizard for ReShade.** Ensure these .fx files are present in your `Guild Wars 2\reshade-shaders\Shaders` folder and that the .addon files are present in your `Guild Wars 2 Game Folder` (`C:\Program Files\Guild Wars 2` (default for standalone launcher players) or `C:\Program Files (x86)\Steam\steamapps\common\Guild Wars 2` (default for Steam players)):

 - Zenteon_Framework.fx ([Zenteon Shaders](https://github.com/Zenteon/Reshade-Shaders))
 - MartysMods_LAUNCHPAD.fx ([qUINT by Marty McFly](https://github.com/martymcmodding/qUINT))